pramod444/openg2p-deployment/kubernetes/esignet/README.md

 Source code for [OpenG2P eSignet](../../charts/esignet) helm chart.

-- Note: Till version 1.4.2, this helm chart used to install all dependencies of esignet along with it.
-The later versions only install eSignet, eSignet - UI (OIDC UI), and do NOT install the dependencies.
+- Note: Helm chart versions 1.4.1 and lower install all dependencies of esignet along with them.
+Versions 1.4.2 and higher only install eSignet, eSignet - UI (OIDC UI), and do NOT install the dependencies.
 The installation of dependencies is left to the user.
 - Note: This doesn't install config server, it directly allows properties to be downloaded from git repos.
 (See Parameters section below.)

 This helm chart is a fork of [MOSIP eSignet](https://github.com/mosip/esignet/tree/master/helm) helm chart, and applies additional modifications to make it easier to install eSignet seperately.